ay-lab/BGGN239Spring2025/class_material/week01.md

 ## Class 0: Getting oriented

 **Topics:**
 Course introduction, Learning goals & expectations, Meet the instructional team.
 Seting up your computer with required software.
-Refresh your knoweledge of basic UNIX as well as R data structures, using R functions, and installing R packages from CRAN and BioConductor.
+Refresh your knoweledge of basic UNIX and R.

 **Goals:**